Eye Surgery

 Cataract Surgery

-Drs Merfeld and Larson perform over one thousand cataract surgeries each year using the most modern techniques and equipment.
+Drs Raven and Larson perform over one thousand cataract surgeries each year using the most modern techniques and equipment.
 The surgery has progressed to use smaller and smaller incisions with faster recovery and better results.
 Patients return home the same day of surgery with often little to no irritation and no sutures.
 While some sedation is used to keep patients comfortable, general anesthesia is not needed lessening the risks of surgery.

 One of the most exciting advances are the lens implants now available for cataract surgery.
 Years ago, no implants were used and people needed thick “coke bottle glasses” after surgery to see properly.
 Today, not only do we not need thicker glasses, but often the glasses can be thinned and even eliminated.
 Near sightedness (myopia), far sightedness (hyperopia) and even astigmatism can be corrected by these lens implants.